maheshkhanwalkar/circuitcc/README.md

 ## Sample Programs

 The samples/ directory contains 5 sample programs.
-Here's a description for them:
+Here's a description for them and expected output.
+The actual output from the lexer contains additional information (token positions), which is omitted here for brevity.

 ### one.circuit